- What training and support will I get?

 - On an average day, what will I do?

 You will have a training supervisor who is a partner or senior solicitor.
 At the outset you will be given objectives and we will discuss what you can expect to cover in your first three months.
 You normally cover the compulsory PSC modules in your first two seats.
-At the beginning of your second year you will be given advice both on which PSC options will complement your training.
+At the beginning of your second year you will be given the opportunity to select PSC electives which will complement your training.

 We offer you the chance to deal with clients with very diverse needs: